Why Are Children Unicorn Books Popular and Where Did Unicorns Come From?

-Why Are Unicorns Ubiquitous and Where Did Unicorns Come From?
+Why Are Children Unicorn Books Ubiquitous and Where Did Unicorns Come From?

 I like the idea that unicorns are unique.
 In a time where we celebrate cultural diversity, it was a no brainer that the children’s book series would focus on a unicorn.
-So far, at places I have traveled to, at airports, I have seen babies, toddlers, girls, women and men wearing unicorn apparel and merchandise.
+So far, at places I have traveled to, at airports, I have seen babies, toddlers, girls, women and men wearing unicorn apparel and unicorn plush and a kids brand line.

 If you’re a child, unicorns are ubiquitous.
 For most girls of all ages, I might add, they are noticed everywhere from birthday parties, to apparel, merchandise, food, oh, so much!